omar-nafea/FullStack/Git/Introduction_VersionControl.md

 # Introduction to version control

-> Version control is a system that records all changes and modifications to files for tracking purposes.
+Version control is a system that records all changes and modifications to files for tracking purposes.

-The primary goal of
-any version control system is to keep track of changes.
+The primary goal of any version control system is to keep track of changes.
 It achieves this by allowing developers access to the entire change history with the ability to revert or roll back to a previous state or point in time.

-There are different types of changes, such as
+There are different types of changes such as: Adding new files, Modifying, Updating files, Deleting files.
-- Adding new files
-- Modifying
-- Updating files
-- Deleting files

 Benefits associated with version control.
-These include;
-- Revision history
-- Identity
-- Collaboration
-- Automation
-- Efficiency
+These include: Revision history, Identity, Collaboration, Automation, Efficiency.

 ***Revision history*** provides a record of all changes in a project.
 It provides developers with the ability to revert to a stable point in time in cases where code edits cause issues or bugs

 All changes made are always recorded with the ***Identity*** of the user that made them.
 Combining this feature with the revision history allows teams to see not only when the changes occurred, but also who made the changes.